replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

         <ServicePortNote/>
         <PortsLocalPort/>
         <PortsApplicationURL/>
-        For more information, see <a href="/vendor/admin-console-port-forward#link">Add a Link on the Admin Console Dashboard</a>.
+        For more information, see <a href="/vendor/admin-console-adding-buttons-links">Adding Application Links to the Dashboard</a>.
       </ul>
     </td>
   </tr>